-This stunning poached Fjord Trout recipe takes a little time to prepare, but the pay-off is huge in terms of flavour.
+This stunning poached trout recipe takes a little time to prepare, but the pay-off is huge in terms of flavour.
 The fragrant broth, made of ginger, tomato and lemongrass, is used to gently poach the fish and vegetables, resulting in an incredibly light, clean finish.

 The folder name

 Please choose a different name.

 Please enter a name for the new folder.

 To make the broth, mix together the ginger, tomatoes and lemongrass in a large bowl and allow to macerate for 3–4 hours in the fridge

 10 vine tomatoes, large and ripe, roughly chopped

 1 slice of ginger, 1cm thick, roughly chopped

 After this time, blend to a rough pulp.
 Hang the mixture in a muslin cloth in the fridge overnight with a jug underneath to catch all the liquid